 It underwent the first of many transformations when The Mogul Saloon was built in 1847 and, over the next four years, was renamed the Turkish Saloon and the Mogul Music Hall before finally settling on the name The Middlesex Music Hall in 1851.
 The popularity of this new hotspot continued to grow and the crowds kept on coming, so reconstruction work took place in 1872, and later in 1892, to house the swelling audiences flowing through its doors.

-The first production under the new name was the Jerome Kern musical Sally (1921) followed by The Cabaret Girl (1922), again by Kern and a Kern hat trick with The Beauty Prize (1923) – that kicked off a new era here, and the theatre continued to find its feet as a destination for musical theatre with several acclaimed productions.
-Among these were The Vagabond King (1927), Fred and Adele Astaire in Funny Face (1929), Sophie Tucker in Follow a Star (1930) by Vivian Ellis, Gracie Fields in Walk This Way (1932) and The Water Gypsiesby Vivian Ellis and A P Herbert (1956).
+It was a hat-trick of Jerome Kern musicals – Sally (1921), The Cabaret Girl (1922) and The Beauty Prize (1923) – that kicked off a new era here, and the theatre continued to find its feet as a destination for musical theatre with several acclaimed productions.
+Among these were The Vagabond King (1927), Fred and Adele Astaire in Funny Face (1929), Sophie Tucker in Follow a Star (1930) by Vivian Ellis, Gracie Fields in Walk This Way (1932) and later The Water Gypsies (1956), written by Vivian Ellis and A. P. Herbert.

 But drama was most definitely on the agenda for this up-and-coming venue too.
-The Winter Garden also achieved considerable success with a number of plays including Lewis Casson in George Bernard Shaw’s On the Rocks (1933), Love on the Dole (1935) starring Wendy Hiller, a Donald Wolfit season (1945), Agatha Christie’s Witness for the Prosecution (1953), Hotel Paradiso (1956) featuring an all-star cast of Alec Guinness, Douglas Byng, Irene Worth and featuring Billie Whitelaw as a maid, Tyrone Power in Shaw’s The Devil’s Disciple (1956) and Eugene O’Neill’s The Iceman Cometh (1958).
+The Winter Garden received widespread renown for a number of fine plays, including Lewis Casson in George Bernard Shaw’s On the Rocks (1933), Love on the Dole (1935) starring Wendy Hiller, a Donald Wolfit season (1945), Agatha Christie’s Witness for the Prosecution (1953), Hotel Paradiso (1956) featuring an all-star cast of Alec Guinness, Douglas Byng, Irene Worth and Billie Whitelaw as a maid, as well as Tyrone Power in Shaw’s The Devil’s Disciple (1956) and Eugene O’Neill’s The Iceman Cometh (1958).

 However, not all journeys are smooth sailing, and in 1959 the theatre closed when the Rank Organisation sold it to a property developer.
 The Winter Garden was stripped and stood idle for many years whilst different plans for the site came and went.
 Things looked bleak for a while, but as you all know, the story turns out alright.
-Eventually the venue was demolished and the replacement building as it stands today consists of an underground car park, a cabaret venue, the Gillian Lynne TheatreTheatre, a basement nightclub/bar, several shops and a residential tower.
+Eventually the venue was demolished and the replacement building as it stands today consists of an underground car park, a cabaret venue, the theatre, a basement nightclub/bar, several shops and a residential tower.

 Since then, the theatre has been no stranger to hit productions.
-The 21st century has seen Bill Kenwright’s new production of Joseph and the Amazing Technicolor Dreamcoat (2003) starring Stephen Gately, The Blue Man Group (2005) who brought a whole new theatrical experience to London, Ian McKellen led the RSC ensemble casts of King Lear and The Seagull (2007) and short runs for the new musicals Gone With the Wind (2008) and Imagine This (2008).
+The 21st century has seen Bill Kenwright’s new production of Joseph and the Amazing Technicolor Dreamcoat (2003) starring Stephen Gately, The Blue Man Group bringing a fresh new type of theatricality to London in 2005, and Sir Ian McKellen leading RSC ensemble casts of King Lear and The Seagull (2007), followed by short runs of new musicals Gone With the Wind (2008) and Imagine This (2008).
 A pretty successful decade already, you might be thinking.
-But then the National Theatre’s award-winning stage production of Michael Morpurgo’s War Horsetransferred to the theatre in 2009 and went on a record-breaking eight-year run, delivering an emotional, visually inventive spectacle to packed houses for over 8 years.
+But then the National Theatre’s award-winning stage production of Michael Morpurgo’s War Horse transferred here in 2009 and went on a record-breaking eight-year run, delivering an emotional, visually inventive spectacle to packed houses.